gbonfant/gbonfant.github.io/source/_posts/2014-08-10-improving-angularjs-performance-ngrepeat.markdown

 As we can see on every rebuild we are creating more nodes and every operation takes approximately 100~200ms.

 On the other hand, if we provide a unique, immutable id to the ngRepeat directive the node count does not increase and every rebuild operation takes only ~6ms.

+{% img /images/ngRepeat-memory-trackby.jpg 'ngRepeat with track by: memory graph' %}

+{% img /images/ngRepeat-stack-trackby.jpg 'ngRepeat with track by: stack chart' %}

 ## Conclusion